 If you go for the Virtuoso deal and fancy reviving those weary feet, the best value treatment is the Revitalizing Foot & Leg Treatment which is performed in the nail salon.
 You can also have a glass of fizz with the treatment and it is only just over the $100 allowance at $110-120.
 Otherwise, I normally go for the slightly more relaxing Treat Your Feet at the spa.

 This was a great stay as usual despite the hotel being busy.
 I will still keep visiting the FS every Vegas visit as long as the prices aren’t crazy.
 My top tip is to look at moving hotels if you get a few nights that are crazy prices at one hotel.
 I normally switch hotels on every Vegas trip for a bit of variety.
 The FS is expensive compared to some other hotels in Vegas but with rates starting at around £160, its a chance to experience a FS at much-reduced prices to most other locations.

 The hotel’s location was very handy as I was attending a big concert at the TMobile arena which is normally a bit of a nightmare to get an Uber or taxi from.
 I popped into a hotel for a quick bite to let the crowds go down a little, then hopped on the tram at the Excalibur back to Mandalay Bay.
 The service was as good as usual and I really enjoyed hanging out at the pool with @jerseygirlinlondon where we inadvertently ran into each other!

-You can book with our partners Propeller Travel on the special booking page here to get your Virtuoso benefits.
+You can book with our partners Debonair on the special booking page here to get your Virtuoso benefits.